 Sun Salutations: The Best Island Yoga Destinations

 Yoga and islands go together like coconut and lime.
 The sound of the ocean acts as a natural metronome for your breath.
 The humidity allows you to stretch deeper.
-The distance from home allows you to disconnect.
+The distance from your ordinary environment allows you to see it more clearly.

 1. Bali, Indonesia (Ubud & Uluwatu)